 Fast-forward to 2009.
 Aaron and I decided to add a second dog to our family.
 On New Year’s Eve that year, we drove to Northern Wisconsin to pick up Oscar, a pure-bred White Shepherd, who was eight-weeks old at the time.
 I had dreams of doing therapy work with him and, as a puppy he was a wonderful little bundle of joy.
 Then adolescence hit.
 Things got tough.
 Oscar started to exhibit “stranger danger” at unfamiliar people and dogs.
 He was rushed by another dog in agility class and started to develop fear reactions in the training room.
 I tried all the reward-based methods I had successfully used with Fanny, but it just wasn’t resonating with Oscar.
 I kept asking, "If Fanny could do it, why can't Oscar?"
 After lots of mutual frustration, I realized I had to stop trying to "fix" my boy.
 I was clearly not listening to him and needed to adjust the world he lived in.
 We started to explore other activities that we could actually enjoy (hint: a big part of this was letting him "be more dog"), which has facilitiated an amazing transformation we both needed.

 So how exactly did I become a dog trainer?
-I would say that Fanny introduced me to the concepts of training, but going through the experiences with Oscar catapulted me into wanting to learn all I could about dog training, behavior -- and more importantly -- the significance of building a true partnership with your canine companion.
+I would say that Fanny introduced me to the concepts of training, but going through the experiences with Oscar catapulted me into wanting to learn all I could about dog training, behavior—and more importantly—the significance of building a true partnership with your canine companion.
 I started teaching group classes for a local training company in 2011 and since that time, have earned my certification from the Certification Council for Professional Dog Trainers, taught classes ranging from puppy preschool to reactive rover.
-Most recently, I've developed a special interest in teaching K9 Nose Work®, and earned my Certified Nose Work Instructor™ certification in March of 2016.
+Soon thereafter, I developed a special interest in teaching K9 Nose Work®, and earned my Certified Nose Work Instructor™ certification in March of 2016.